Appalshop News

 Appalachian Flood Support Resources

-Below we still have access to clean-up resources and ways for folks to make financial donations that will continue to help those in need as we go through the long path to recovery.
+Below are clean-up resources and ways for folks to make financial donations that will continue to help those in need as we go through the long path to recovery.
 You may also see updated information from the Governor of Kentucky by clicking here.

 AVOID FEMA FRAUD: If a FEMA inspector comes to your house and you didn't submit a FEMA application, you may be a scam victim.
 Inspectors never collect payment for disaster assistance.
 To report fraud, call the FEMA hotline at 800-621-3362.